Which side of the fence am I responsible for?

 Anything higher would need planning permission from your local council.
 You should also apply for planning permission if you live in a Conservation Area or in a listed building.

 You might be legally obliged to keep your fence in a good state of repair.
 Look in the deeds and any other legal documents relating to your home to find out.
-If the fence is your responsibility and it becomes dangerous, your neighbour could take action against you.
+If the garden fence responsibility is yours and it becomes dangerous, your neighbour could take action against you.

 Most damage to garden fences is caused by bad weather or wear and tear, so it’s not usually anyone’s fault.
 However, if your neighbour causes damage to your fence, they should pay for it to be fixed.